LadaOndris/hands/README.md

 # Gesture recognition system
 Author: Ladislav Ondris

-This project performs gesture recognition from depth images.
+This project performs gesture recognition from depth or color images.
 It consists mostly of hand detection, hand pose estimation, and gesture classification.